mountassirJerrari/basic_IocContainer/README.md

 5. **Default Implementation**: You can use the `@Default` annotation to specify the default implementation for an interface if there are multiple implementations.
 To specify the interfaces that a class should be the default implementation for, use the `@Default` annotation with an array of interface classes.

 6. **Prototype Scope**: You can mark components with the `@Prototype` annotation to create a new instance each time it is requested.

+7. - **Qualifier and Name-Based Injection**: Fields are injected by name.
+If a field is not annotated with `@Qualifier`, the container will prioritize matching by field name.
+If no qualifier and no matching field name are found, the default implementation is used.

 ## Usage